 Please note: Check out the recipe card at the bottom for a full list of ingredients used to make this low-carb recipe.

 - Make different flavors.
-Have fun with your coffee creamer!
+Have fun with this keto friendly coffee creamer!
 When you add different extracts to it, you can create your own flavors.
 Two popular choices are either almond or peppermint extract.

 - Use it to make sugar-free lattes.
 Before you add the creamer to your coffee, heat ¼ cup of the creamer and then use a milk frother to create some foam.
 This will make your coffee taste like a latte!